-On this page, you find the full wrestling profile of Bobo Brazil, with his Career History, real name, age, height and weight, the Promotions he worked for, all the Face/Heel turns, the Championship Titles he won, his Finishers, Theme Songs, Tag Teams and Stables, his appearance changes through the years, and more.
+On this page you find the full wrestling profile of Bobo Brazil, with his Career History, real name, age, height and weight, the Promotions he worked for, all the Face/Heel turns, the Championship Titles he won, his Finishers, Theme Songs, Tag Teams and Stables, his appearance changes through the years, and more.

-Bobo Brazil was born in Little Rock, Arkansas on July 10, 1924.
+Houston Harris was born in Little Rock, Arkansas on July 10, 1924.

 He died on January 20, 1998 at the age of 73.